 Neal Gold teaches and writes about Jewish texts, Israel, and intersections between Jewish life and the contemporary world.
-He is also a student, pursuing graduate work in Near Eastern & Judaic Studies at Brandeis University.
+He is also a student, recently completing an MA in Near Eastern & Judaic Studies at Brandeis University.

 Neal has served on the national board of ARZA and was a delegate for ARZENU, the international Reform Jewish movement, at the 37th World Zionist Congress in Jerusalem in October 2016.
 He is a founding member of the President’s Council of Hebrew Union College-Jewish Institute of Religion.

 For years he worked in Israel with the Ziv Tzedakah Fund and noted educator and writer Danny Siegel, teaching thousands of teenagers about creative and offbeat ways in which people do the work of World-Repair.
 He has also been involved with creating meaningful interfaith projects, especially Jewish-Muslim dialogue.
 He is a founding board member of the Kavod Tzedakah Collective.

 Neal is a prolific writer, teacher, counselor, and social activist, who loves how the beauty and power of Jewish texts and traditions unite communities, inform Jewish souls, and transform the world.
 He is the editor of Radiance: The Selected Prose and Poetry of Danny Siegel (scheduled for publication in April 2020 from the Jewish Publication Society).
 Some of his recent writings have appeared in The Sacred Exchange: Creating a Jewish Money Ethic (2019), Fragile Dialogue: New Voices in Liberal Zionism, Navigating the Journey: A Guide to the Jewish Life Cycle, and A Life of Meaning (all 2018), and The Sacred Table: Creating a Jewish Food Ethic (2012), as well as regular writings on Israel in the weekly Torah portion for ARZA.
 His Master’s thesis (2018), “The Theology of Redemption in Contemporary American Reform Liturgy,” traced the history of traditional theological ideas—such as messianism, the resurrection of the dead, and the ingathering of the exiles—in liberal Jewish prayerbooks.